 - Simmer, partially covered, for at least 4 hours.
 For a clearer stock, skim off any foam that comes to the surface.

 - Strain the stock to separate out the solid pieces.
 (Position the lid on the pot to hold back the bones and vegetables, and pour the liquid through a fine mesh strainer into another pot or bowl.
 If you prefer you can remove the solids with a slotted spoon before straining.)
 Discard the solids.

 - Season to taste (SEE NOTE 4)

-- Use one large chicken carcass or two smaller ones left over from roast chickens.
+- Use one large chicken carcass or two smaller ones raw or left over from roast chickens.
 You can also use chicken pieces, such as legs, thighs, wings and feet.

 - Stock is great for using up vegetables that are coming to the end of their life or vegetable scraps (e.g carrot tops, peelings etc) The above vegetable measurements are a guide only.